 Gardening of the Mind

-I have been working on cleaning out emotional baggage for a few years now.
+As I explored in my previous post on Emotional Potholes, I've been working on cleaning out emotional baggage for a few years now.
+This process has been transformative for me, and I'm excited to share my experiences with you.
 I spend zero minutes, fifteen minutes or up to two hours doing this (mostly fifteen minutes) per day.
 I am firmly convinced that it is powering my life, giving me insight to myself and others, and reducing my negative feelings.
 I can attest that my internal dialogue is much much quieter and it is quite easy to be internally quiet for short to medium periods of time now.

 I just read an article about gardening of the mind.
 Although the author was really referring to it with respect to study, I thought a lot about it with respect to recapitulation and cleaning out one's mind.
-The sweeping breath is very powerful.
-I do that to release my emotional baggage ... that and so much more.
+The sweeping breath technique, which I wrote about in more detail in Over the Desert and Into the Swamp, has been a game-changer for me.
+This practice not only helps with emotional baggage but also promotes greater awareness of one's thoughts and feelings.
 I can access deep old feelings that are distinctly mine yet thoroughly forgotten.
 I can reduce and discard those feelings.
 The memories are a part of me and never leave though.
 I can waive new moods that are negative or grey.
 I can waive feelings of despair and purposelessness.

 I now feel that gardening of the mind is an excellent metaphor for this recapitulation in that I and clearly getting rid of weeds in my mental garden.
 Sadly, it is a neglected garden and will take years more before I can reach into the further reaches to weed out the bad thoughts, experiences and feelings that lay, as if in ambush, there.